gobber/sklearn-export/readme.md

 # sklearn-export

 This package is based on sklearn porter from [https://github.com/nok/sklearn-porter](https://github.com/nok/sklearn-porter).
-I choose to build it because sklearn porter saves data in matrix format.
-However, most popular algebra libraries (e.g., [blas](http://www.netlib.org/blas/) and [lapack](http://www.netlib.org/lapack/)) are used to work with vectors.
+We choose to build it because sklearn porter saves data in matrix format.
+However, many popular algebra libraries (e.g., [blas](http://www.netlib.org/blas/) and [lapack](http://www.netlib.org/lapack/)) are used to work with vectors.
 Then, sklearn-export saves the sklearn model data in Json format (matrices are stored in [column major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order)).
 Note that, this is a beta version yet, then only some models and functionalities are supported.

 ## New features (0.0.7)